AVDataStudio/patient_readmission_prediction/README.md

 - Patients prescribed 16+ medications should be automatically flagged for medication reconciliation review before discharge to reduce readmission risk.
 - Patients with 32+ lab procedures  should be considered for enhanced post discharge monitoring as they represent elevated readmission risk.
 - Prior inpatient visit count should be the PRIMARY flag for high risk patient identification.
 Any patient with 2+ prior inpatient visits should automatically trigger an enhanced discharge planning protocol.
+- For targeted clinical programs → focus on Diabetes (highest rate)
+- For budget and resource planning → focus on Circulatory disease as it drives the most actual readmissions